-Chua Hock Hoo,
+I Dr Chua Hock Hoo,

+46, Malaysian,

-45, Malaysian, Non Executive Independent Director
+Non Executive Independent Director

-Mr Chua Hock Hoo was appointed as a Non-Executive Independent Director of the Company on 12 May 2009.
+Dr Chua Hock Hoo was appointed as a Non-Executive Independent Director of the Company on 12 May 2009.
 Currently, he is also a member of the Audit Committee, Remuneration Committee and Nomination Committee.

-Mr Chua qualified as a professional accountant from the Chartered Institute of Management Accountant in 1993.
-He obtained his Master of Business Administration (MBA) from Oklahoma City University, USA in 1995, and is currently pursuing his PhD with University of Malaya on part time basis.
+Dr Chua qualified as a professional accountant from the Chartered Institute of Management Accountant in 1993.
+He obtained Doctorate in Knowledge Management (PHD) from University of Malaya in 2012 and Master of Business Administration (MBA) from Oklahoma City University, USA in 1995.

-Mr Chua distinguished himself in practice as an auditor, licensed liquidator and a tax consultant.
+Dr Chua distinguished himself in practice as an auditor, licensed liquidator and a tax consultant.
 He is the co-founder and currently the Managing Partner of Cheng & Co, a Chartered Accountants firm.
 He is a member of the Malaysian Institute of Accountants, Malaysian Institute of Taxation and Financial Planning Association of Malaysia, a fellow member of the Chartered Institute of Management Accountants (UK), a fellow member of CPA Australia, and an associate member of the Institute of Internal Auditors Malaysia.

-Mr Chua does not have any family relationship with any other Directors and/or major shareholders of the Company or any conflict of interest with the Company.
+Dr Chua does not have any family relationship with any other Directors and/or major shareholders of the Company or any conflict of interest with the Company.
 Neither has he been convicted of any offences in the last ten (10) years.
-Mr Chua attended all five of the Board Meetings held in the financial year ended 31 March 2011.
+Dr Chua attended three out of four of the Board Meetings held in the financial year ended 31 March 2012.

-Suresh Parthasarathy,
+Mr Suresh Parthasarathy,

+41, Indian,

-40, Indian, Executive Non-Independent Director
+Executive Non-Independent Director